Surrey Education Fund

 Funding for additional tutoring in English and Maths for disadvantaged students, helping them work towards essential qualifications.

-Support for a holiday puzzle club, offering daily text and email challenges during school breaks to strengthen maths, language, and reasoning skills—supported by an online tutor.
+Support for a holiday puzzle club, offering daily text and email challenges during school breaks to strengthen maths, language, and reasoning skills -supported by an online tutor.
+This enabled disadvantaged children to maintain & develop skills during school holidays rather than falling behind.

-Funding for a work experience programme enabling young people with disabilities to learn practical and creative skills through the performing arts.
+Funding for a work experience programme designed for disabled young people transitioning from special schools and colleges, enabling young people with disabilities to learn practical and creative skills which prepare them for employment in customer-facing roles or the performing arts.

-A grant supported academic and life skills coaching for vulnerable young people, offering qualifications in Maths and English, along with support in cooking, budgeting, college applications, and interview preparation.
+A grant supported academic and life skills coaching for vulnerable young people, aged 16-18, many of whom are not in education, employment or training (NEET) offering qualifications in Maths and English, along with support in cooking, budgeting, college applications, and interview preparation.

 Grants from this fund are awarded through the Foundation’s main grants round.
 To apply, organisations must first submit an Expression of Interest form.